aio-libs/aiohttp/docs/web_exceptions.rst

    :param str method: requested but not allowed HTTP method.

    :param allowed_methods: an iterable of allowed HTTP methods (:class:`str`),
-                           *Allow* HTTP header is constracted from
+                           *Allow* HTTP header is constructed from
                            the sequence separated by comma.

    For other arguments see :exc:`HTTPException` constructor.